AlAbbas-cloud/network-concepts-and-protocols-lab/README.md

 ## Packet Tracer Labs

 This project includes two hands‑on Packet Tracer labs completed as part of the MidTown IT case study.
-Each lab includes a `.pkt` file, screenshots, and full documentation.
+Each lab includes a `.md` file, screenshots, and full documentation.

 ---